 To foster our community, we look for multifaceted people from diverse backgrounds who have all kinds of talents and interests — those who want to pursue their passions both in and out of the classroom.
 Our process is holistic, which allows us to admit students from a range of backgrounds and who bring a range of experiences.
 We know that test results don’t tell the whole story, so applications for the fall of 2021 and beyond will now be accepted with and without ACT or SAT test scores.

 Cost & financial aid

 At St. Olaf, we are committed to making education affordable to attract and educate a diverse student body of thoughtful and talented young people from a wide range of socioeconomic backgrounds.
-Our commitment includes meeting 100% of demonstrated need for all students and offering a merit scholarship program to recognize your academic success, your talent in the fine arts and being a servant-leader in your community.
+Our commitment includes meeting 100 percent of demonstrated need for all students and offering a merit scholarship program to recognize your academic success, your talent in the fine arts and being a servant-leader in your community.

 First-time, full-time students receiving grants and scholarships: